-• Number of referrals made to the District Attorney (DA) related to topic (i.e., ORT, MVT/MVAT, or cargo theft)
+Number of cases referred to the District Attorney (DA) for prosecution related to topic (i.e., ORT, MVT/MVAT, or cargo theft)

 The total number of referrals made to the DA to prosecute in relation to the topic regardless of the DA's decision prosecute.
-The count should include all referrals made across all partners of the grant funded project and steps should be taken to count each unique referral only once (that is, to avoid duplicate counts).
+The count should include all case referrals made across all partners of the grant funded project and steps should be taken to count each unique case referral only once (that is, to avoid duplicate counts).
+A case can include multiple co-defendants.
+When reporting this scenario, one (1) case with multiple co-defendants should be reported as one (1) unique case.